CommReteris/rawnind_jddc/docs/Documentation_Clusters.md

 ## Documentation Coverage Visualization

 ```
-Core Neural Network Models (41%) ██████████████░░░░░░░░░░░░░░░
+Core NN Models (73%)           ███████████████████████░░░░░
 Image Processing (75%)         ███████████████████████░░░░░
 Dataset Management (46%)       ██████████████░░░░░░░░░░░░░░░
 Evaluation Metrics (85%)       █████████████████████████░░░
-Compression & Files (65%)      ████████████████████░░░░░░░░
+Compression & Files (86%)      ██████████████████████████░░
 Utility Tools (41%)            ██████████████░░░░░░░░░░░░░░░
-Testing & Validation (25%)     ████████░░░░░░░░░░░░░░░░░░░░░
+Testing & Validation (33%)     ███████████░░░░░░░░░░░░░░░░░
-Configuration (23%)            ████████░░░░░░░░░░░░░░░░░░░░░
+Configuration (53%)            ████████████████░░░░░░░░░░░░░
 Visualization (79%)            █████████████████████████░░░
 Training Scripts (53%)         ████████████████░░░░░░░░░░░░░
 ```

 ## Overall Documentation Status

-The overall project documentation coverage is approximately 45%.
+The overall project documentation coverage is approximately 62%.

 ### Documentation Priority Areas

 Based on the cluster analysis, the following areas should be prioritized for documentation improvement:

-1. **Testing and Validation (25%)** - This cluster has the lowest documentation coverage and includes over 50 test files that could benefit from improved documentation.
+1. **Testing and Validation (33%)** - This cluster still has the lowest documentation coverage.
+While several key test files have been thoroughly documented, over 40 test files still need improved documentation.

-2. **Configuration and Settings (23%)** - Configuration files are critical for understanding how to run the system but have very low documentation coverage.

-3. **Core Neural Network Models (41%)** - These components form the backbone of the system's functionality but have below-average documentation coverage.

-4. **Utility Tools and Scripts (41%)** - These tools are likely used frequently across the project but lack comprehensive documentation.
+2. **Utility Tools and Scripts (41%)** - These tools are likely used frequently across the project but lack comprehensive documentation in many cases.

-5. **Dataset Management (46%)** - Better documentation of data handling would improve understanding of data flow through the system.
+3. **Dataset Management (46%)** - Better documentation of data handling would improve understanding of data flow through the system.

+4. **Core Neural Network Models (73%)** and **abstract_trainer.py (18%)** - While the overall coverage for neural network models is good, the abstract_trainer.py file that forms the backbone of the training system has below-average documentation coverage.

 ### Well-Documented Areas